WangWilly/solana-poneglyph/README.md

 solana transfer 1 [public-key] # Transfer 1 SOL to the specified public key solana transfer --allow-unfunded-recipient 1 [public-key] # Transfer 1 SOL to the specified public key even if it's unfunded solana transfer --allow-unfunded-recipient 1 [public-key] --from ~/.config/solana/id.json # Transfer 1 SOL from the current wallet to the specified public key even if it's unfunded

+# Initialize a new project
+anchor init [new-workspace-name]
 ```